Baradiya

 Although there are many small and big temples within the small village, Krishna mandir (also known as gamno choro) and Hanuman mandir (also known as madhi) and Ramdevpir Mandir are two most visited mandirs within the village.
 Earlier, the village was developed mostly in the north arena which is now known as old Baradiya Gir while the new village (now called plot area) was grown lately with newer houses and more spacious.
 In year 1997, the small highway (Mendarda-Bagasara area road) passed within the village almost divided the village in two parts.

-The village is still under developed and a majority of the residents living in the village are involved with farming business, while some residents migrated to bigger cities like Surat, Mumbai, Junagadh and have joined other occupations as well.
+The village is still under developed and a majority of the residents living in the village are involved with farming business, while some residents migrated to bigger cities like Surat, Vadodara, Ahmedabad, Mumbai, Rajkot, Junagadh and have joined other occupations as well.
 The village has achieved 68% literacy level after continued efforts.

 Major places nearby Baradiya Git are Parab, Satadhar, Somanath and Kankai Temple.
 Jamka, Dadar, Ratang, Liliya and Shobhavadla are five neighbor villages with which baradiya Gir shares its borders.